-The debugger can be used to run a bind program against a particular device.
-It outputs a trace of the bind program's execution, describing why the driver would or would not bind to the device.
+The debugger can be used to run a bind rules against a particular device.
+It outputs a trace of the bind rules's execution, describing why the driver would or would not bind to the device.

 You can run the debugger in the following ways:

 - As a host tool.
-You provide the bind program source file and a file listing the properties of the device.
-This is useful during bind program development for testing the outcome of a program against different combinations of device properties.
+You provide the bind rules source file and a file listing the properties of the device.
+This is useful during bind rules development for testing the outcome of the rules against different combinations of node properties.